 The best way to make a checklist

-Some people keep their goals and tasks in a document on a computer.
-Others prefer old, good plain paper and a pen.
+Some people decide to keep their goals and tasks in a document on a computer.
+Others prefer an old, good plain paper planner and a pen.
 Indeed, both methods are acceptable.
-It’s only important you can access your list wherever creativity strikes you.
+It’s only important you can access your list wherever creativity strikes you to make your life organized.

 But sometimes, doodling and decorating checklists make them work better for us.
-We don’t encourage you to buy colorful pens, markers, stickers, and tons of glitter, because today, saving the planet should be among our top priorities.
-Instead, you can use a checklist tool to create your lists and download them on your phone, tablet, or PC.
-But if you don’t like keeping everything on digital devices, you can print your checklists.
+We won’t encourage you to buy colorful pens, markers, stickers, and tons of glitter, because today, saving the planet should be among our top priorities.
+Instead, you can use a checklist tool to create lists and download them on your phone, tablet, or PC.
+But you can print your checklists if you don’t like keeping everything on digital devices.

 How to use checklist templates to organize your life

-To avoid mess and complicated lists, you better create different checklists.
+Creating a full-life organization checklist or a list of lists makes no sense.
+But you can create different checklists to avoid mess and complicated lists.
 For example, a daily to-do list, weekly to-do list, monthly to-do list, yearly resolutions, and habit trackers.
 Let’s have a closer look at each type.

 Plan your day

-A daily to-do list will help organize your daily routines, relieving stress at the end of the day — type in everything that feels important to you.
-For example, meditation, reading a book, in the evening, etc. You can also make room for appointments, a shopping list, and a meal plan.
+A daily to-do list will help organize your day-to-day life routine, relieving stress at the end of the day — type in everything that feels important to you—for example, meditation, reading a book in the evening, and other everyday life activities.
+You can also make room for appointments, a shopping list, and a meal plan in your daily list.

 Plan your week

-Try to plan your priorities along the week by creating a weekly to-do list.
-For example, if you want to practice yoga every day, create a separate task for Monday, Tuesday, Wednesday, etc., and check off boxes when you’ve completed the task.
+Try to plan your priorities throughout the week by creating a weekly to-do list.
+For example, if you want to practice yoga every day, create a separate task for Monday, Tuesday, Wednesday, etc., and check off the boxes when you’ve completed the task.
+All your weekly goals will be achieved.
 You can even plan your entertainment – a date, a rest, or a dinner at home.

 Plan your month

-A monthly to-do list is an excellent way to stay organized and to remember essential monthly tasks.
+A monthly to-do list is an excellent way to stay organized and remember essential monthly goals.
 Start with brainstorming everything that you have to get done for the month.
 If nothing comes to your mind, include even simple tasks such as swapping out your contact lenses or organizing your phone photo library.
-If you, on the contrary, have too many things to do, separate your brainstorm list into two categories: must-do’s and nice to-do’s.
-You can also add any upcoming birthdays or special events.
+If you, on the contrary, have too many things to do, separate your brainstorming list into two different categories: must-dos and nice to-do’s.
+You can also add any upcoming birthdays or events for the whole family.

 Plan your year

 What about a list of things you can do to set yourself up for success during the next year?
-For example, you may want to lose five pounds, change a career, have a vacation in Paris, eat more vegetables and fruits, or take photography classes.
-See our New Year’s Resolutions to Try for 2022 for inspiration and ideas.
+For example, you may want to lose five pounds, change a career, vacation in Paris, achieve a financial goal, get into a healthy lifestyle, eat more vegetables and fruits, break a bad habit, or take photography classes.
+See our New Year’s Resolutions to Try for 2023 for inspiration and ideas.

 Track your habits

 We usually struggle to start new activities or achieve goals.
 One of the reasons is issues with our planning skills.
 Try habit trackers to overview the success of your activities, hobbies, or habits.
 How do they work?
-For example, if you exercise on Tuesday, Thursday, and Sunday, each of those days gets a tick.
-As time passes by, the checklist becomes a record of your habit streak.
+For example, each day gets a tick if you exercise on Tuesday, Thursday, and Sunday.
+As time passes, the checklist becomes a record of your habit streak.

-Here are some ideas you might want to add to your checklists:
+You are free to create any favorite things list.
+Here are some ideas for lists you might want to make:

-If you want to be more organized and satisfied, our top recommendation is to use checklists for everything.
-They make sure that you don’t forget things you need to remember – see a doctor, change water filters, find a gift for a friend, exercise, buy products for a curry soup and a carrot cake, learn a new language, etc. And because checklists help us with all these tasks and goals, they create a feeling of competence and confidence.
+If you want to be more organized and satisfied, we recommend using a checklist for life organization.
+They ensure you don’t forget things you need to remember – see a doctor, change water filters, find a gift for a friend, exercise, buy products for a curry soup and a carrot cake, learn a new language, etc. And because checklists help us with all these tasks and goals, they create a feeling of competence and confidence.

-There are many checklist maker tools available to try, and they can be adapted to almost any task.
+Many checklist-maker tools are available to try, and they can be adapted to almost any task.
 You can work with daily, weekly, and monthly to-do lists, write New Year resolutions, and even track new habits and activities.
 In this article, we’ve shared the best checklists from our gallery that will help you stay organized, motivated, and happy.
 So go ahead and try them.